 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Europe is filled with delicious food, interesting tourist attractions, and diverse cultures.
 When considering flying internationally, it’s easy to believe that such a trip would be a major budget buster.
 When you incorporate travel rewards into your planning, destinations like Europe suddenly become very affordable.
-We’ll show you have to get to Europe with Chase Ultimate Rewards Points.
+Just as it is easy to schedule an appointment with Chase, we’ll show you how to get to Europe with Chase Ultimate Rewards® Points.

 How to get to Europe with Chase Ultimate Rewards Points